madineyusuf/Hamming-Code-Error-Detector-/README.md

 ## WebApp where you can Detect and Correct your Binary code by Hamming's Method
 **Link:**  https://madineyusuf.github.io/Hamming-Code-Error-Detector-/
 * Made with JS & HTML
-* İf you want to watch my explanation of this project in Turkish language, this link is for you: https://youtu.be/Hux4CYKX0rg
+* If you want to watch my explanation of this project in Turkish language, this link is for you: https://youtu.be/Hux4CYKX0rg